Work experience placements for local Year 10 students

 About the work experience placements

-The STEM (Science, Technology, Engineering and Maths) work experience weeks have been designed to allow Year 12 students to build their self-confidence, immerse themselves in a scientific environment and gain a better understanding of what science skills, courses and careers are available.
+The University work experience programmes have been designed to allow local Year 10 students to build their self-confidence, immerse themselves in a different university environment and gain a better understanding of what skills employers are looking form and what courses and careers they can lead to.

 The following work experience programmes are available to apply for: